alii-7/anonymised/Readme.md

    1. I have deployed the app publicly here: http://cdkstack-websitebucket75c24d94-1wl0gtsjjxwrf.s3-website-us-east-1.amazonaws.com/
    2. I have hosted the app using AWS S3
-   3. I have used AWS CDK (IAC) for deployment
+   3. I have used AWS CDK for Infrastructure as code (IAC)

 2. Github Actions